In the Legislature

 2006, 2010 and 2014 Elections

-Roger was uncontested in the 2014 Democratic Primary election to the State Senate, although he has a General Election opponant.
+Roger was uncontested in the 2014 Democratic Primary election to the State Senate, before defeating Felix Gonzalez (R) by 67.7% in the General Election.
 Roger's election to the State Senate came after defeating incumbent Michael G. Lenett (D) by 54.2%-45.8% in the Primary Election before defeating Don Irvine (R) by 68.02%-31.76% in the General Election.
 Of the 1,167 state senate seats at stake nationally in 2010, Roger was one of only 12 Democrats to defeat an incumbent Democrat state senator, and one of only 16 candidates of any party nationally to defeat an incumbent state senator.
 In 2006 Roger finished first in the eight-person Primary Election for the House of Delegates with the highest vote total of any candidate running for either the House or the Senate.
 In 2010 Roger finished first in the contested Primary, and was also the top vote-getter in the General election (House and Senate), and in 2014 Roger received more Primary Election votes than any House or Senate candidate on the ballot from either party.

 Throughout the 2014 electoral cycle, and across the 32 state lawmakers from Montgomery County, Roger is among the highest contributors to Democratic candidates and organizations around the state.
 These include contributions to the contested elections of: Anthony Brown for Governor ($6,000); Brian Frosh for Attorney General ($2,000); Nathaniel McFadden for State Senate ($3,000); Joan Carter-Conway for State Senate ($1,000); Marice’ Morales for House of Delegates ($6,000); and $25,000 to the Maryland Democratic Senatorial Committee, which funds highly contested Democratic State Senate races across the state.